-- (2) Before deducting estimated expenses of \$230,000 payable by the Company, and additional compensation to be received by the Underwriters in the form of a non-accountable expense allowance equal to three percent (3%) of the proceeds from the offering of the Common Stock and Warrants, or a total of \$121,875 (\$140,156 if the Underwriters' over-allotment is exercised in full). - (3) Before expenses related to the Offering attributed to the Selling Stockholders on a prorata basis. - (4) The Company has granted the Underwriters an option for 45 days to purchase up to an additional 150,000 shares at the initial public offering price per share, and up to additional 75,000 Warrants at \$.125 per Warrant solely to cover over-allotments, if any.
+(2) Before deducting estimated expenses of \$230,000 payable by the Company, and additional compensation to be received by the Underwriters in the form of a non-accountable expense allowance equal to three percent (3%) of the proceeds from the offering of the Common Stock and Warrants, or a total of \$121,875 (\$140,156 if the Underwriters' over-allotment is exercised in full).

+(3) The Company has granted the Underwriters an option for 45 days to purchase up to an additional 150,000 shares at the initial public offering price per share, and up to additional 75,000 Warrants at \$.125 per Warrant solely to cover over-allotments, if any.
 If such option is exercised in full, the total initial public offering price, underwriting discount, and proceeds to Company will be \$4,671,875, \$467,188, and \$3,304,687, respectively.

 The shares and Warrants offered hereby are offered by the Underwriters, as specified herein, subject to receipt and acceptance by them and subject to their right to reject any order in whole or in part.
-It is expected that certificates for the shares of Common Stock and Warrants will be ready for delivery in Boca Raton, Florida on or about, 1996, against payment therefor in immediately available funds.
+It is expected that certificates for the shares of Common Stock and Warrants will be ready for delivery in Boca Raton, Florida on or about December 20, 1996, against payment therefor in immediately available funds.